medvedevgroup/SibeliaZ/README.md

 SibeliaZ analyzes the graph by looking for long chains of bubbles in it.
 A bubble is a pair of paths having the same endpoints.
 A long chain of bubbles is likely to be generated by a pair of homologous sequences, which SibeliaZ looks for.
-However, if the paths between endpoints of a bubble is too long, it may arise through the spurious similarity.
+However, if the paths between the endpoints of a bubble are too long, it may arise through the spurious similarity.
 To avoid this, SibeliaZ discards bubbles with paths longer than the threshold -b, which can be set by: